 Will an OVI plea carry points on my Ohio Driver’s License?

 Yes, a typical OVI conviction carries six (6) points on your Ohio Driver’s License.
 Also, be sure to review your citation to confirm exactly what you have charged with.
-It is common for drivers to receive accompanying charges in these traffic situations.
-For example, in OVI related matters, the police take an interest in the driver if their vehicle is swerving on the road.
-Thus, it is common for the driver to be cited for “Marked Lanes” in addition to the OVI.
-Marked Lanes carries 2 points, which is in addition to the 6 points for the OVI.
-It is important to remember that once a driver accumulates 12 points on their Ohio Driver’s License, they will receive a license suspension.
+It is common for drivers to receive accompanying charges in such traffic situations.
+For example, in OVI related matters, it is common for the driver to be cited for “Marked Lanes” or “Speeding” in addition to the OVI.
+Most minor traffic citations carry 2 points each, which is in addition to the 6 points for the OVI.
+It is important to remember that once a driver accumulates 12 points on his or Ohio Driver’s License, they will receive a license suspension.